 The recipe given here is a basic and easy urad dal vada.
 The urad dal is soaked for two hours and then ground into a thick paste in a blender(mixie).
 This batter is then mixed with onion, peppercorn, green chili, curry leaves, rice flour, and coriander leaves.
 The rice flour helps to achieve a perfect crispier vada.
 And then fry the batter until crisp in medium hot oil.
 This medu vada or ulundhu vada is crispy, fluffy, soft, and delicious breakfast, tea time snack, or lunch box.
 This vada tastes best with sambhar and Tamarind sauce and other similar chutney.

 Looking for easy and healthy breakfast recipes to kick start your busy mornings?
 Then you could also check this collection of Indian Vegetarian Breakfast Recipes to enjoy with your family and loved ones.

 Medu Vada recipe video

-I have shared the detailed video instruction of this recipe in the video below and I believe it will help you to make/prepare this dish easily at home.
-You could also find the Medu Vada / Ulundu Vadai in story format for a quick reference of this recipe.
+I have shared the detailed video instruction of this Medu vada recipe in the video below and I believe it will help you to make/prepare this dish easily at home.
+You could also find thsi recipe in story format for a quick reference.

 - 1 cup Urad Dhal, soaked for hours